marc3linho/OrangeClock/README.md

 <img src="https://nostr.build/i/nostr.build_87ef17f889ba7f32c0272fabd280c4f4d9da0afbd17f07c45614e4a87be144fa.jpg" width="100%" height="100%">

-4. It is necessary to add an secrets.py file with your wlan credentials in the orangeClockFunctions folder with the following content:
+4. It is necessary to add an secrets.py file with your wifi credentials in the orangeClockFunctions folder with the following content:

     - SSID = "mySSID"
    - PASSWORD = "myPassword"